zachll/FeedbackTailor/README.md

-# feedback-tailor
+# FeedbackTailor

-Feedback-tailor is a message tailoring system that prioritizes and frames performance feedback for healthcare providers.
+FeedbackTailor is a performance feedback tailoring system for healthcare providers that prioritizes and customizes feedback reports to improve the quality of care.